ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 ##### 2.2.1.3. onUnsubscriptionVerification

-This remote method is invoked when the `hub` sends the unsubscription verification request to the `subscriber`.
+This remote method is invoked when the `hub` sends a unsubscription verification request to the `subscriber`.
 ```ballerina
 # Verifies the unsubscription attempt.
 #